CatalystKD1/cs348_Project/README.md

 For test data, you can use this account:
 ```
-email: bob@example.com
+email: user1@example.com
-password: passBob
+password: password1
 ```

 ## Feature 1: Look at Users Playlists
 <img width="882" height="663" alt="image" src="https://github.com/user-attachments/assets/057d8a3b-b5ed-4b00-8a7b-3fd6c8961652" />

 Search for users and view their playlists.
-You can brows the songs users have added to their playlists.
+You can brows the songs users have added to their playlists. (all users are named user{number} in the test db)

 ## Feature 2: Display Artists Albums
 <img width="726" height="847" alt="image" src="https://github.com/user-attachments/assets/eeccecb5-c35e-4849-a8af-85e2572f570d" />